GarfieldMa/COMP2123_Selflearning_Report/main.md

 **On the right** is **not** a connected graph as *3* is not connected to other parts of the graph.
 For instance, there is no path between *3* and *2*.

 #### 2. "Edge-Weighted"
-Still, from COMP2121, edge-weighted means that there is a numerical value for the weight of each edge.
+Still, from COMP2121, edge-weighted means that there is a numerical value for the weight of each edge, you can think about this as the length or the cost of the edge.

 #### 3. "Undirected"
 Once again from COMP2121, all edges in the graph indicate a two-way relationship which means they can be traversed in two directions.

 ## Great!
-Now you know what context we are in, let's move on to see what we are looking for ---- a Minimum-Spanning-Tree!
+Now What's a Minimum-Spanning-Tree?
 ### What is a tree?
 Also a discrete math concept, basically, a tree is a connected graph with no circle.

 ### What is a Spanning-Tree in a graph?
-We call a tree a Spanning-Tree of graph g if and only if the tree spans (in other words includes) all the vertices in that graph.
+We call a tree a Spanning-Tree of graph `g` if and only if the tree spans (in other words includes) all the vertices in that graph.

 ### What is a Minimum-Spanning-Tree in a graph?
 <img src="https://vvvfo.github.io/COMP2123_report_resources/mst_1.png" width="30%" style="float :left">